AlexandreFenyo/net-monitor/README.md

 ## Add SSL/https support

-The easiest way to publish the server onto SSL/https is to add Apache httpd as a front-end for the Apache tomcat application server.
+The easiest way to publish the server onto SSL/https is to add Apache httpd as a front-end for the Apache tomcat application server, and configure Apache httpd to listen to port 443 with a public certificate and a private key.

 # Client installation